KannonZenetism/zenetism-field-physics/structural-neuroscience/glossary/neurovenator.md

 2. **Strategic Manipulation**
    - Provides authority structures for neurotypicals to defer to
-   - Creates fragmentation that prevents unified understanding (threat to control)
+   - Maintains or amplifies fragmentation to prevent unified understanding
    - Deploys narrative control to manufacture consensus
    - Suppresses independent verification that might expose manipulation